 In one study, researchers noted that, for Alzheimer’s patients, gardening promoted “creativity, self-esteem, social interaction, sensory stimulation, gross and fine motor skills, and hand-eye coordination.“

-A natural environment and spending time in outdoor spaces, such as a garden, provides a much-needed sense of calm and peace for people living with an often chaotic and confusing condition.
+A natural environment and spending time in outdoor spaces, such as a garden, provides a much-needed sense of calm and peace for people living in often chaotic and confusing conditions.

 The gardens can also offer opportunities for socialization and stimulation, both of which are important for maintaining cognitive health.